buehlana/Scientific-Programming_GroupProject/README.md

 requirements.txt
 stocks_data.csv
 stock.db
+streamlit.py

 ## Libraries needed for the project
 can be found in requirements.txt

-## My Ollama Project
+## Ollama Project

 ## Description
 This project connects to a locally running Ollama server and sends prompts to a downloaded model (e.g., Mistral).